paulsykes/ft231x_uart_usb_power_switch/docs/_sources/index.rst.txt

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to FT231X Breakout with USB Power Switch's documentation!
+Welcome to FT231X UART with USB Power Switch's documentation!
 =================================================================

-FT231X USB to serial UART breakout with integrated current limited USB power switch.
+FT231X USB to serial UART with integrated current limited USB power switch.

 .. toctree::